AdityaJ1998/Innovaccer/README.md

   d) The only case left is case II where the year has to be displayed for next season which is checked through IMDB database.
   e) In case there is an error an error message is displayed.

-  Care was taken to avoid any output,input format errors.
+  Care was taken to avoid any output,input format errors.Also, the outputs of this code may be different at different times because of the   regular update of database of websites.